MicrosoftDocs/VBA-Docs/api/Access.ListBox.MultiSelect.md

 # ListBox.MultiSelect property (Access)

-You can use the **MultiSelect** property to specify whether a user can make multiple selections in a list box on a form and how the multiple selections can be made.
+Use the **MultiSelect** property to specify whether a user can make multiple selections in a list box on a form and how the multiple selections can be made.
 Read/write **Byte**.

 ## Syntax